International Business Immersion

 BA 685 International Business Immersion is an experiential course for second year Ross students designed to enhance their global leadership capabilities, awareness of diverse business issues on the current international landscape, and on-the-ground experience in a specific country.
 The course responds to the increasing need for managers to have an international business perspective that enhances their business and management knowledge.

-This year's experiential course involves three elements:
+This year's experiential course involved three elements:

 Travel to the specified country over spring break to interview relevant stakeholders to gather information about selected topics and understand the local landscape.